 According to the Harvard Business Review, the two main reasons managers micromanage are:

 - They want to feel more connected with lower-level workers

 - They feel more comfortable doing their old job, rather than overseeing employees who now do that job

 Leadership expert and best-selling author, Mark Murphy, adds a third dimension: fear.
-He argues that many micromanagers are terrified that their team members will do something to tarnish their hard-earned reputation.
+He argues that many micromanagers are terrified that their team members will do something to tarnish their hard-earned reputation, so they control excessively.

 Where a micromanager felt secure in a high-performing but non-supervisory role where the quality of their work resulted in a promotion, they fear their abilities as a manager will be poorly perceived if their team members fail to measure up or make mistakes – even small ones.

 But the fear most responsible for causing bosses to micromanage is that 48% of bosses like to be seen as experts and authority figures.

 More than 5,000 leaders have taken the online test “Are You Motivated By Power Or Achievement?”
 And based on the results of the test, we know that about 41% of leaders have a very strong desire for power.
 This isn't always a bad thing - but when managers get carried away, that's when it becomes a problem.

 We need to remind ourselves that the role of a manager is to be the team leader, the decision maker, and the coach, not to oversee every step taken by an employee.